 Each week during Sunday school, these grades will gather together to learn about God's Word for their lives using the Connect curriculum, engaging videos, Bible exploration, and hands-on projects.
 Throughout the church school year, they will have the opportunity to put God's Words to action, as they join together in mission as the 4th & 5th Grade Faith in Action Mission Club!

-6th-7th Grade: Meets in The Intersection
+6th-7th Grade: The Intersection

 Studying the "Compass Points" of faith, these young people explore ways to put their faith into practice, discerning the ways they are called to be disciples on their Christian journey.

-8th Grade Confirmation Class: Meets in The Intersection
+8th Grade Confirmation Class: The Intersection

 Each Sunday, this class explores God's Living Word, as they study and discuss together the ways these ancient stories still hold truth have meaning for our lives today.
 Each confirmation student also has a faith mentor to help guide them on this yearlong journey.

-Teachers: Jeff Smith, & Carolyn Sharpe
+Teachers: Mary Conkling, Jeff Smith, & Carolyn Sharpe

 Join a diverse group of adults for a meaningful look at topics pertinent to Christian life today.
 Using The Wired Word, facilitators will help the class explore current events in light of scripture and faithful dialogue.